nom942/stablediffusion-webhook/README.md

 ### Setup

+Before anything else, download `run_webhook.bat` and place it in the main dir.

 1. Download webhook.py
 2. Right click -> edit file.
 3. Paste your Discord webhook URL into DISCORD_WEBHOOK_URL, and paste the path to txt2img-images in IMAGES_PARENT_FOLDER.